openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Input data for inference can be different from the training dataset and requires additional preprocessing before inference.
-To accelerate the whole pipeline including preprocessing and inference, Model Conversion API provides special parameters such as ``mean_values``,
+To accelerate the whole pipeline including preprocessing and inference, model conversion API provides special parameters such as ``mean_values``,

 ``scale_values``, ``reverse_input_channels``, and ``layout``.
-Based on these parameters, Model Conversion API generates OpenVINO IR with additionally inserted sub-graphs to perform the defined preprocessing.
+Based on these parameters, model conversion API generates OpenVINO IR with additionally inserted sub-graphs to perform the defined preprocessing.
 This preprocessing block can perform mean-scale normalization of input data, reverting data along channel dimension, and changing the data layout.
 See the following sections for details on the parameters, or the